dtcooper/tomato/docs/client.md

 ---
-title: Client
+title: Desktop App
 ---

-# The Tomato Desktop Client
+# The Tomato Desktop App

-Currently the desktop client has not been written.
+Currently the desktop app has not been written.
 Head over to the [backend server docs](server.md) to get started!